ikushlianski/family-car-booking-backend/README.md

 ## Testing

-### Unit tests
+### Unit
 Vitest is used as a testing framework.

 To test a particular file run `yarn test:watch <your-file-regexp>`.

 To run tests in non-dev mode, e.g. as part of your pipeline, run `yarn test`.
 It will run all Vitest tests.

-### Integration tests
+### Integration
 Integration testing covers the backend API.
 It is written in Gherkin using Cucumber.

+Pre-requisites to running integration tests:
+- run `yarn deploy:qa` to deploy the latest changes to the `qa` env where the integration tests will run
+- ensure you have `features/.env.integration` file.
+Ask your teammates for the actual values or deploy your own environment to get unique values

 To run integration tests, do `yarn integration`.

-It is recommended to run `yarn deploy:qa` to deploy the latest changes to the `qa` env where the integration tests will run.